 Sustainable tourism in Romania was not a focus until recently.
 Romania is a destination on the rise, so we don’t face a large number of tourists yet.
 But every year it becomes more known around the world and some places started to be very busy (Bran castle for example).
 But tourism is a great way for economic growth so we need to prepare to take advantage of it, keeping in mind the fact that it needs to be a healthy growth!

 What do we do to support sustainable tourism in Romania?

 Focusing on experiences

 There are tours and there are experiences.
-We (Secret Romania) started with creating tours and then we added experiences in them.
+We (Secret Romania) started with creating tours and then we added experiences to them.
 When you visit an attraction, is not only what you see.
 Stories about that attraction, details about people that lived there and interesting, secret facts about it make from a simple visit a true experience.

-Our travelers enjoy not only the main attractions in Romania, but also they experienced local life, the traditional food, and activities that make them understand what Romania is about.
+Our travellers enjoy not only the main attractions in Romania, but also they experienced local life, the traditional food, and activities that make them understand what Romania is about.
 A holiday with experiences is a holiday full of memories.
 And the first step in sustainable tourism is understanding the place you visit.

 Working with local suppliers (accommodation, transport, and restaurants)

 We considered the second condition of sustainable tourism the support of local suppliers.
 And that is the major change we did back in 2018.
 We started to work 80% with local suppliers.
-This way we could offer accommodation as experience: a night in a castle, sleep in old villas with history, interact with locals, and stay in the countryside.
+This way we could offer accommodation as an experience: a night in a castle, sleep in old villas with history, interact with locals, and stay in the countryside.